andreasjansson/greger.el/README.md

 [Magit](https://magit.vc/) is magic, and makes it really easy to navigate through agent commits.

+### Streaming output

+Assistant text and thinking is streamed to output.
+Tool use and tool responses are currently not streamed, but will be in the future

 ### Claude caching

 Greger automatically uses [prompt caching](https://www.anthropic.com/news/prompt-caching).
 In agentic settings this can save tons of money.